The book's website will give you some idea of the content.

 You can try importing the book projects' SketchUp files into another CAD system.
 I tried to import the SketchUp model files into Autodesk Fusion 360, but they import as meshes, and due to the AtFAB group's signature "sniglet" joints each part ends up with hundreds of faces.
 The resulting imported files are very difficult to simplify or modify.

-Since one of my curiosities is the application of the book's designs to laser cutting, I was willing to forgo the "sniglet" corners. ("Sniglets" are a technique like dogbones to address the corner cutting constraint inherent to CNC routing.)
+Since one of my curiosities is the application of the book's designs to laser cutting, I was willing to forgo the "sniglet" corners. ("Sniglets" are a dubious technique, similar to dogbones and T-bones, designed to address the corner cutting constraint inherent to CNC routing.)
 So I went into SketchUp Make 2017, and I edited the chair model to remove all the "sniglets" on the joints.
 Then I tried to import the resulting SketchUp file into Fusion 360.
 But I ended up with meshes of just the edges.
 Working with meshes in Fusion 360 is no fun.
 Ugh!

 There is hope.
 The major project files available from the book's website include DXF layout files.
 An experienced CAD user can start with a DXF layout file, regenerate the project's parts and rebuild a model as needed.
 A reader without CAD skills or without hundreds of dollars of SketchUp and VCarve software will be stuck.
 But even with the DXF layout file I ran into significant problems creating easily editable models in Fusion 360.

 This sort of mess is not unusual when trying to create a digital fabrication workflow.
 But it really should have been worked out by the authors of a book with a target audience of inexperienced digital designers.
 And even for experienced designers the lack of options in the workflow detracts from the otherwise excellent design discussion in "Design for CNC".